cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs.md

 ## Decision

 Create a middleware that can interface between IBC applications and smart contract VMs.
-The IBC applications and smart contract VMs will implement respective interfaces that will then be composed together by the callback middleware to allow a smart contract of any compatible VM to interact programatically with an IBC application.
+The IBC applications and smart contract VMs will implement respective interfaces that will then be composed together by the callback middleware to allow a smart contract of any compatible VM to interact programmatically with an IBC application.

 ## Data structures